 3. a.
-No later than 90 days of the effective date of this act, the board shall initiate a proceeding to develop a pilot program to incentivize the installation of new energy storage systems in the State.
+No later than 90 days after the effective date of this act, the board shall initiate a proceeding to develop a pilot program to incentivize the installation of new energy storage systems in the State.
 The pilot program shall include an upfront incentive as set forth in section 4 of this act and a performance incentive as set forth in section 5 of this act for owners of energy storage systems that are approved by the board to participate in the program.
 The provisions of the pilot program shall be based upon the best available data from similarly designed programs in other states.

 At the completion of the proceeding or 180 days after the effective date of this act, whichever occurs sooner, the board shall issue a board order establishing the pilot program.
-The order shall include the incentive amounts established for customer-sited energy storage systems and front-of-the-meter energy storage systems, and
+The order shall include: the incentive amounts established for customer-sited energy storage systems and front-of-the-meter energy storage systems pursuant to sections 4 and 5 of this act; a methodology for determining compensation amounts for tariffs filed for front-of-the-meter energy storage systems not subject to a tariff from PJM pursuant to section 6 of this act; and an application process for persons who wish to participate in the pilot program.
+The upfront incentive amounts shall be based on the nameplate storage capacity of the energy storage system, as measured in kilowatt hours of alternating current power output.

-- 1 an application process for persons who wish to participate in the - 2 pilot program.
-The upfront incentive amounts shall be based on the - 3 nameplate storage capacity of the energy storage system, as - 4 measured in kilowatt hours of alternating current power output. - 5 The board shall establish a cap on the total monetary value of - 6 incentives to be distributed through the pilot program, which shall - 7 be consistent with the Statewide energy storage goals established by - 8 subsection d. of section 1.
-P.L.2018, c.17 (C.48:3-87.8). - b.
-Stand-alone energy storage systems or energy storage systems that are paired with a distributed source of electric power, including, but not limited to, a solar photovoltaic array, shall be eligible for the program.
+- b.
+Stand-alone energy storage systems or energy storage systems that are paired with a renewable source of electric power, including, but not limited to, a solar photovoltaic array, shall be eligible for the program.
 However, the pilot program shall be available only to an energy storage system that: - (1) becomes operable on or after the date of the pilot program's establishment; and - (2) is either: